chocolatey-community/chocolatey-packages/automatic/python2/README.md

 ## Notes

 - Python package manager `pip` is not installed by default, but you can invoke it nevertheless using command `python -m pip` which will use `pip2` and adequate version of python if you also have python3 installed.
-For more details see [PYthon Windows FAQ](https://docs.python.org/3/faq/windows.html).
+For more details see [Python on Windows FAQ](https://docs.python.org/3/faq/windows.html).